Current Status

 • Examine implications of decision-making when capacity is in question

-II.
-Ethical Dilemmas in Medical Contexts
+Objective #1: Ethical Dilemmas in Medical Contexts

 • Define ethical dilemmas as competing professional values